nervosys/AutonomySim/docs/adding_apis.md

 # Adding New APIs

-Adding new APIs requires modifying the source code.
-Much of the changes are mechanical and required for various levels of abstractions that AutonomySim supports.
-The main files required to be modified are described below along with some commits and PRs for demonstration.
-Specific sections of the PRs or commits might be linked in some places, but it'll be helpful to have a look at the entire diff to get a better sense of the workflow.
-Also, don't hesitate in opening an issue or a draft PR also if unsure about how to go about making changes or to get feedback.
+Adding new `AutonomySim` APIs requires modifying the source code.
+These changes are required for the various levels of abstractions that `AutonomySim` supports.
+The primary files that need to be modified are described below, along with demonstration commits and pull requests (PRs).
+Specific sections of PRs or commits might be linked in some places, but it'll be helpful to have a look at the entire `diff` to get a sense of the workflow.

+Do not hesitate to open an issue or a draft PR if you are unsure about how to make changes or to get feedback.

 ## Implementing the API